A dementia garden is designed to provide stimulating sensory and therapeutic benefits for people living with dementia and Alzheimer’s disease.

 What Do Sensory Gardens Decrease?

-Sensory gardens can help to decrease a number of things for people with dementia.
+Sensory gardens can help to decrease the number of things for people with dementia.

 Sensory gardens, however, can provide a calming environment for people with dementia to help them relax and reduce their anxiety levels.